ehwest/mdn_qms/Quality_Manual/README.md

 The output from management review meetings may include decisions and actions relating to:

--   Improvement needed to maintain the suitability, adequacy, and effectiveness of the Quality Management System and its procedures
+* Improvement needed to maintain the suitability, adequacy, and effectiveness of the Quality Management System and its procedures

--   Improvement of the product, services, training, infrastructure, work environment, and other processes
+* Improvement of the product, services, training, infrastructure, work environment, and other processes

--   Changes needed to respond to applicable new or revised regulatory requirements
+* Changes needed to respond to applicable new or revised regulatory requirements

+As discussed above, notwithstanding these generic requirements, all of the software (as a device) products provided by this company are operated in a private data center and are not physically delivered to any customer or subscriber.
+There is no need for cleaning or sterilization  any physical device.

 7.5.6 Validation of Processes for Production and Service Provision